Baqa al-Gharbiyye: Israel

 In the early years of Israeli independence, Baqa al-Gharbiyye was one of the headquarters of the Israeli military administration.
 The land holdings of the town, which had been 21,116 dunams in 1945, were reduced to 8,228 dunams by 1962, mostly due to expropriation in 1953–1954.
 In 1963, the Baka canning plant went into partnership with Priman, an Israeli company that relocated to Baqa al-Gharibiyye.

 In 1996, Baqa al-Gharbiyye was declared a city.
 In 2003 it was merged with the nearby town Jatt, becoming Baqa-Jatt.
+The merger was dissolved on 1 November 2010.

 Baqa al-Gharbiyye is separated from its West Bank sister city, Baqa ash-Sharqiyya (or Baqa East), by the Israeli West Bank barrier which in this section coincides with the Green Line.
 As a result, a concrete wall topped with barbed wire runs through one neighbourhood.

 As the Israeli foreign minister in April and June 2008, Tzipi Livni raised the possibility of territorial exchange with Palestinian Authority President Mahmoud Abbas.
 She proposed transferring Israeli Arab communities, among them Baqa al-Gharbiyeh, to the Palestinian side of the border.
 The Palestinians rejected the proposal.